Backpacking Is Life · Updated June 2026

 A travel card without FX fees

 Europe runs on contactless — cafes, metro, even small village bakeries.
 Pay with a debit card that takes 0% FX.
 Wise works universally (UK, EU, US, Canada, AU, NZ residents) with mid-market rates and multi-currency holding.
-Australians can also use Up Bank for 0% FX with $21 signup bonus.
-Over a month-long Europe trip, this saves $100-300 vs Big Four AU banks or US contract cards.
+Australians can also use Up Bank for 0% FX with a $21 signup bonus.
+Over a month-long Europe trip, this saves $100–300 vs Big Four AU banks or US contract cards.

 Travel insurance